Cloud303/wafr-remediations/cloudformation/security-tools/cloud303-aws-security-tools.md

 - `pEnableAccessAnalyzer`: Enable IAM Access Analyzer (true/false)

 ### Other Settings
-- `pHipaaClient`: Enable HIPAA compliance settings (true/false)
+- `pHipaaClient`: Enable HIPAA compliance configurations (true/false)
 - `pSecurityEmailEndpoint`: Email for security notifications
 - `pEnvironmentTag`: Environment tag (production/development)

 ## Resources Created

-The template creates the following key resources:

 - S3 buckets for CloudTrail and Config logs
-- CloudTrail trail and associated resources
-- Config recorder and delivery channel
-- GuardDuty detector
-- SNS topics and CloudWatch event rules for notifications
+- CloudWatch Log Groups
 - IAM roles and policies
 - KMS keys for encryption
+- SNS topics for notifications
+- CloudWatch Events rules
+- GuardDuty detector
+- Config recorder and delivery channel
-- Inspector and Access Analyzer configurations
+- IAM Access Analyzer

 ## Outputs

-The template provides outputs for the status and key resources created for each security tool.
+The template provides outputs for the status and configuration of the deployed security tools.

 ## Usage

 1. Upload the template to CloudFormation
 2. Provide values for the parameters
 3. Review and create the stack
-4. Monitor the creation progress and check outputs when complete
+4. Monitor the creation progress and check outputs once complete

-## Notes
+## Security Considerations

-- Some resources are conditionally created based on parameter values
-- HIPAA compliance settings add additional configurations
+- Ensure proper IAM permissions to create all resources
-- Review IAM permissions and KMS key policies as needed for your environment
+- Review and customize security group and network ACL settings as needed
+- Regularly review findings and alerts from the deployed tools